Legal

 Privacy Policy

-When the GeoClient address resolution feature is used, address queries are sent to the NYC GeoClient API (api.nyc.gov), which is operated by the City of New York and subject to the City’s own privacy policies.
+When the optional GeoClient address resolution feature is used, address strings are sent to the NYC GeoClient API (api.nyc.gov), operated by the City of New York and subject to the City’s own privacy policies.

 This Website

-This website does not use cookies, tracking scripts, or analytics services.
-Standard server logs (IP addresses, timestamps, user-agent strings) may be collected by the hosting provider (GitHub Pages) in accordance with their privacy policy.
+Standard server logs (IP addresses, timestamps, user-agent strings) may be collected by the hosting provider (Vercel) in accordance with their privacy policy.
+This website does not use cookies.

 Property Owner Information